-LCMS World Mission began working in Russia in 1992, and assists in various ways The Evangelical Lutheran Church of Ingria in Russia (ELCIR), The Siberian Evangelical Lutheran Church (SELC), and The Evangelical Lutheran Church, which is also known as The Evangelical Lutheran Church of Russia and Other States (ELKRAS).
+The Lutheran Church—Missouri Synod began working in Russia in 1992, and in various ways the LCMS assists The Evangelical Lutheran Church of Ingria in Russia (ELCIR), The Siberian Evangelical Lutheran Church (SELC), and The Evangelical Lutheran Church, which is also known as The Evangelical Lutheran Church of Russia and Other States (ELKRAS).

-LCMS World Relief and Human Care also began work in Russia in the early 1990s, with a grant to the Women's Consultation Center for pro-life counseling and services.
+The LCMS also began work in Russia in the early 1990s with a grant to the Women's Consultation Center for pro-life counseling and services.

 At the 1998 Synod Convention, the LCMS declared itself to be in altar and pulpit fellowship with the ELCIR, making it a sister/partner church.
-The ELCIR consists of 15,000 members in 80 congregations, and 150 leaders serving as pastors, deacons and deaconesses.
+The ELCIR consists of 15,000 members in 80 congregations with 150 leaders serving as pastors, deacons and deaconesses.

 In 2010, after recommendation by the Commission on Theology and Church Relations, the Office of the President, in accordance with the synodically-approved process, declared fellowship with the Siberian Evangelical Lutheran Church (SELC), based out of Novosibirsk, Russia.
 The SELC consists of approximately 21 churches and 20 pastors and deacons.